janpeuker/awesome-tech-roles/README.md

 * [A comprehensive survey of Product Management](https://www.lennysnewsletter.com/p/product-management-survey) - Very deep research on different PM approaches per company by Lenny Rachitsky
 * [A product managers' guide to API's](https://medium.com/swlh/a-product-managers-guide-to-apis-c5fffff0e5e0) - Not all products have an interactive UI, good overview on API's as product (see above Jeff Bezos' API Mandate and below Developer Experience)
-* [Being Glue](https://noidea.dog/glue) - Classic essay by Tanya Reilly on enabling collaboration in engineering
+* [Being Glue](https://noidea.dog/glue) - Classic essay by Tanya Reilly on enabling collaboration in engineering (see above "Take jobs that make you grow")
 * [DWP Digital](https://dwpdigital.blog.gov.uk/2018/01/23/why-i-chose-a-business-analyst-career/) - (for comparison) Explains the Business Analyst role in a public service / government org
 * [Evolution of the Product Manager](https://queue.acm.org/detail.cfm?id=2683579) - Classic ACM research developing a curriculum and competency matrix for different types of PM's
 * [GSA TBM Playbook](https://tech.gsa.gov/playbooks/tbm/) - (for comparison) Explains how to start Technology Business Management in a traditional org